efratbyy/MARKET_BH/server/README.md

 - The user "password" must be at least eight characters long and contain an uppercase letter, a lowercase letter, a number and one of the following characters !@#$%^&\*-
 - "phone" must be a standard Israeli phone number
 - "email" must be a standard email
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
-- You need to be Admin to get an answer from this api
+- You need to be Admin to get an response from this api

 #### API for deleting a user